5 Best Open Source Android Email Clients

 2. InboxPager

-InboxPager is a Java application that supports pop, smtp, and imap protocols via SSL/TLS.
-It features a simple (however, dull) UI with the smooth animation transitions, auto-conversion of texts from UTF-8, OpenPGP messages support, etc.
+InboxPager is a Java application that supports pop, SMTP, and IMAP protocols via SSL/TLS.
+It features a simple (however, dull) UI with smooth animation transitions, auto-conversion of texts from UTF-8, OpenPGP messages support, etc.

 It is not available in the Google PlayStore so you will have to download it either directly from GitHub or F-droid app store.